 Awesome Gaming Titles That Need to be Translated

 Today, all sorts of inventions are created in different languages as there is no one global language.
 This means the translation is essential so that people can share what others have created.
-One of the key inventions today that’s hit the world like a storm is the virtual gaming industry.
+One of the key inventions today that’s hit the world like a storm in the virtual gaming industry.
 Even though many games are based on action, which speaks louder than words, they are also more appealing if they are available in the user’s language.
-Taking part in gaming is all about having adrenaline pumping fun but there are so many addictive fun games that are yet to be translated.
+Taking part in gaming is all about having adrenaline-pumping fun but there are so many addictive fun games that are yet to be translated.

 Research has indicated that presently there are at least 50 awesome games that need translating so they can be marketed to the world.

 A few examples of key games that need translations

 - Some of the sought after game titles such as the sequel to the Secret of Mana, Mother Three have already gone through fan translations.
 However, playing would be made far simpler if the versions translated were officially released to the public.
 The Japanese game industry is big and the next most important one that needs to be officially translated following Mother 3 is Dai Gyakuten 1& 2.
 Following these games are the series of Kenzan, Ace Attorney and Ryū Ga Gotoku Ishin.

 - The Japanese game, Yakuza Ishin, which is also known officially as Ryu Ga Gotoku in, is badly in need of an English translation.
 It’s considered to be an adventure game that’s action-packed.
 It is based from 1853-1867 and was originally designed to be used with PlayStation 3 and 4.
 It was expected that if it was translated into English it would gain grand hit status.
 The game has too much Japanese in it, considering its language, origin and actions are concerned.